-The award winning library icaew.com/elibrary is an ideal resource for researching potential employers and finding out the latest accounting procedures by sector prior to interviews.
+The award winning library is an ideal resource for researching potential employers and finding out the latest accounting procedures by sector prior to interviews.

 As a Chartered Accountant you and your family can apply to the Chartered Accountants’ Benevolent Association (CABA) for financial support in times of need.
 If you are worried about keeping up with loan or mortgage repayments or meeting other financial commitments then you may benefit from calling CABA’s debt management and support service.
 You can contact CABA in complete confidence on +44 (0)1788 556 366 for independent, impartial and confidential advice or visit the website at caba.org.uk.

 Someone to talk to

 Redundancy is a stressful time for you and those around you.
 We all know that it is good to talk and you may find it helpful to speak to someone about your situation and your own particular concerns.
-CABA provides a free, confidential counselling service for members and their families on 0800 107 6163, whilst information and fact sheets can be downloaded from the website caba.org.uk.
-A 24 webchat service is also available.
+CABA provides a free, confidential counselling service for members and their families on +44 (0)800 107 6163, whilst information and fact sheets can be downloaded from the website caba.org.uk.
+A webchat service is also available.

-About the Support Members Scheme
+About the Support Member scheme

-Support members offer totally confidential, non-judgemental telephone or face to face support to members of any age, in any circumstances and in all areas of professional activity.
+The Support Members Scheme provides support to members of ICAEW who are in difficulty.
+The support members offer totally confidential, non-judgemental telephone or face to face support to members of any age, in any circumstances and relating to your professional or personal life.
 They are trained to listen and are familiar with all of ICAEW's relevant procedures as well as other specialised helplines and resources.
-Support members are happy to talk to you about any issue, however big or small, and relating to your professional or personal life.
-Often simply discussing a problem with an objective outsider can clarify your thoughts and help you to find a way forward.
+Support members themselves come from a variety of backgrounds but are all members of ICAEW committed to helping other members.

-If you feel you could benefit from discussing your situation with a support member, please contact the scheme on 0800 917 3526 or email firstname.lastname@example.org.
-Contact information for support members is also available on the ICAEW’s website icaew.com/supportmembers.
+If you feel you could benefit from discussing your situation with a support member, please contact the scheme on +44 (0)800 917 3526 or email firstname.lastname@example.org.
+Contact information for support members is also available on the website icaew.com/supportmembers.

-© ICAEW 2017 All rights reserved.
+© ICAEW 2023 All rights reserved.

-For further details members are invited to telephone the Support Members Helpline T +44 (0)800 917 3526.
-For further details visit icaew.com/supportmembers
+For further details members are invited to telephone the Technical Advisory Service T +44 (0)1908 248250.
+The Technical Advisory Service comprises the technical enquiries, ethics advice, anti-money laundering and fraud helplines.
+For further details visit icaew.com/tas.